naranjja/guides/create-windows-server-gcp.md

 ![Image](/img/create-windows-server-gcp-9.png)

 * Follow the steps of setting up a user and you will get a password.
 Make sure to copy both the username and password and keep them somewhere safe.
-Generating a password takes around 5 minutes.
+Generating a password should not take long.
+However, sometimes it may hang here.
+Refresh the page if this happens.

 ![Image](/img/create-windows-server-gcp-10.png)